 Aquatic resources within the Environmental Study Limits (ESL) include wetlands and other waters (Figures 8 through 12).
 Wetlands include palustrine scrub-shrub (PSS).
 Other water features within the ESL include ephemeral streams, intermittent streams, and perennial streams.
-Aquatic resources delineated within the ESL occupy a total of 11.369 acres (2,316 linear feet) and include wetlands and other waters that are potentially subject to USACE, CDFW, and NCRWQCB jurisdiction.
+Aquatic resources delineated within the ESL encompass a total of 11.369 acres (2,316 linear feet) and include wetlands and other waters that are potentially subject to USACE, CDFW, and NCRWQCB jurisdiction.

-A summary of the delineated features is presented in Table 3 and a detailed list of all aquatic resources is provided in Table 4.
-Routine wetland determination data forms and OHWM data forms are presented in Appendix D. All aquatic resources, regardless of potential jurisdiction by various state or federal agencies, are presented in this section and potential jurisdictional status is subject to verification by applicable agencies.
+A summary of the delineated features is presented in Table 3 and a detailed list of all aquatic resources within the ESL is provided in Table 4.
+Routine wetland determination data forms and OHWM data forms are presented in Appendix D. All aquatic resources, regardless of potential jurisdiction by various federal or state agencies, are presented in this section and potential jurisdictional status is subject to verification by applicable agencies.